thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 Upon receipt of the request, the Issuer validates the following conditions:

-- The TokenRequest contains a supported token_type equal to 0xF91A.
+- The TokenRequest contains a supported token_type equal to one of the batched token types defined in this document.
 - The TokenRequest.token_key_id corresponds to a key ID of a Public Key owned by the issuer.
 - Nr, as determined based on the size of TokenRequest.blinded_elements, is